 The company’s live chat pops up.
 In most cases, you have no idea who you’re dealing with.
-In the small chance that there is a picture of the person helping you, it’s obviously a fake, stock image.
+There’s usually a small chance there is a picture of the person helping you, it’s obviously a fake, stock image.

 But not FastComet.

 Shortly after visiting their site for the first time, Bogdan reached out for help.
-And to my surprise, he started engaging seconds after I threw a question his way.
+To my surprise, he started engaging seconds after I threw a question his way.

 Now, you’ll notice a few misspellings.
 But you know what?
 I’m actually OK with it.